Energy & Manufacturing in Appalachia (EMA)

 Get Started

-Helping Manufacturers Embrace Clean Energy
+Helping Manufacturers Embrace Energy

 Manufacturing companies also need to walk-the-talk on the net zero pathway as they expand manufacturing in these industries, and reinvest money from saved energy in business and workers.
-CEMA helps with these initiatives through emissions reductions assessments and implementation strategies that increase efficiency and reduce production costs.
+EMA helps with these initiatives through emissions reductions assessments and implementation strategies that increase efficiency and reduce production costs.

 The Appalachian region of 156 counties of Maryland, New York, Ohio, Pennsylvania, and West Virginia has been central in the coal energy sector which powered American manufacturing might, and to the natural gas industry which is now a cornerstone of America’s energy independence.
-CEMA was established to help small and medium manufacturers be a part of this Clean Energy Economy.
+EMA was established to help small and medium manufacturers be a part of this Energy Economy.
 This program is managed by Manufacturing Extension Partnership (MEP) organizations from five Appalachian states.
-The activities and intended outcomes of CEMA align with the National Institute of Standards and Technology (NIST) MEP and its mission to enhance the productivity and technological performance of U.S. manufacturing.
+The activities and intended outcomes of EMA align with the National Institute of Standards and Technology (NIST) MEP and its mission to enhance the productivity and technological performance of U.S. manufacturing.

 Get Connected